SethVandebrooke/SUM/README.md

-app.users.get(whereThis,equalsThis)                   | object            | Returns the object who's given property equals the given value. app.users.listAll()                                   | array of objects  | Returns all stored objects in the dataSection app.users.search(whereThis,equalsThis)                | array of objects  | Returns all objects who's given property equals the given value. app.getForm(form)                                    | object | Takes a DOM form element and returns an object where the input element ID\Names are the keys and their values are the values
+app.users.get(whereThis,equalsThis)                   | object            | Returns the object who's given property equals the given value. app.users.listAll()                                   | array of objects  | Returns all stored objects in the dataSection app.users.search(whereThis,equalsThis)                | array of objects  | Returns all objects who's given property equals the given value. app.getForm(form)                                     | object | Takes a DOM form element and returns an object where the input element ID\Names are the keys and their values are the values app.getProfilePictureData                             | image data URL | Fetches the image data URL for the given user

 ### Advance functions in use